 DON’T GET TO THAT POINT.

-At this point, a CEO’s energy should be focused on efforts which will increase the ability to raise capital in the future, which is now best done through accomplishing key business milestones rather than more legwork on an existing fundraise.
+At this point, a founder/CEO’s energy should be focused on efforts that will increase their ability to raise capital in the future, which is now best done through accomplishing key business milestones rather than more legwork on an existing fundraise.

 The answer to that question provides the most useful data point to then answer the real question: “How much seed capital should I try to raise?”